Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Rental coverage can vary based on the provider and coverage options you choose.
+Rental motorcycle coverage can vary based on the insurance company and the coverage options you choose.
 Common coverage options include:

 - Minimum liability.
 Ensures that you meet state minimum requirements for bodily injuries or physical damage to another driver’s vehicle.